 Sellers interested in Walmart tend to list products in the top-selling categories on Amazon, like Home & Kitchen, Toys & Games, and Sports & Outdoors, reflecting the two platforms’ similarities in customer base.

-They also tend to have relatively large product ranges—68% have five or more active product listings on Amazon, and 23% have 100 or more.
+They also tend to have relatively large product ranges—54% have ten or more active product listings on Amazon, and 23% have 100 or more.
 These sellers find success across a range of business models, though private label and wholesale come out on top (68% and 39% of sellers, respectively).

 What factors into an Amazon seller’s decision to jump to Walmart?
 Time and experience may play a role.
 When asked about contributors to their success on Amazon, these sellers report the following: